wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Add second validator field to custom input fields for passwords, additional email inputs, etc.
 * Hide captured data in emails and receipts on a per field basis
 * Load values and options into inputs and selects via custom javascript
+* Restrict payment gateways on a per product basis loading the most restrictive set of gateways if customer cart holds more than one product

 Localization: